snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ## Scharing a Tracking Scenario

-You may want to share a tracking scenario, whether it is published or still on draft.
+You may want to share a tracking scenario, whether it is published or still a draft.
 To do this from the **Tracking scenario** tab, click on the tracking scenario name you want to share, and then from the detailed view, click the **'Share scenario'** button near to the publish button.

 ![](images/ts-15.png)